khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 #### Tree trunk

 The tree trunk is the starting point of the tree.
 Tree trunks' title informs the user of the content within the related branches and leaves.
-If the tree represents a navigation structure with links (e.g., Group Link > Link project 1, Link project 2), clicking the title could display the tree content on another page.
+If the tree represents a navigation structure with anchors (for example, Group Link > Link project 1, Link project 2), clicking the title will navigate to the linked page.

 #### Branch